ocizevskis/SainsburysReceipts/README.md

 The web interface can be used to access the main dashboard with spending stats, as well as the purchase history.
 A pre populated database has been provided, along with some test images of receipts.

+## WIP

+Reimplement everything in Scala
+Add Auth0 in the backend; currently the API only works with a test user.
+Refactor dashboard stats request function.